dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/azure-keyvault-managed-identity.md

 In Kubernetes mode, you store the certificate for the service principal into the Kubernetes Secret Store and then enable Azure Key Vault secret store with this certificate in Kubernetes secretstore.

-The component yaml uses the name of your key vault and the Cliend ID of the managed identity to setup the secret store.
+The component yaml uses the name of your key vault and the Client ID of the managed identity to setup the secret store.

 ```yaml
 apiVersion: dapr.io/v1alpha1